derekburgess/jaws/README.md

 ## Running and Commands

-Run a local Neo4j Database.
+Run a local Neo4j Database...

 All of the commands can accept `--database`, which defaults to `captures`.